Wednesday, July 31, 2013

 What The Bell Jar Says About Shorthand

 I am taking an online refresher course in Gregg shorthand to prepare for my week in the Sylvia Plath archive, seeking and transcribing Aurelia Plath's shorthand notations on Sylvia's books and correspondence.
 I did Lesson 2 today.
 Gregg shorthand is a unique and graceful written language, with parallels to, and a learning curve similar to, cursive writing.
 But it'd be hard to convince two generations of Plath scholars that shorthand has any value, because Sylvia, in her autobiographical novel The Bell Jar, wrote dismissively about it.
-Her stand-in character Esther Greenwood, age 19, decides against learning shorthand from her mother, a business-college teacher, during the lowest point of her life so far, the summer of 1953.
+Her stand-in character Esther Greenwood, age 19, decides against learning shorthand from her mother, a business-college teacher, during the lowest point of her young life, the summer of 1953.

 For the record, The Bell Jar's mentions of shorthand are quoted here.
 Page numbers correspond to the Bantam paperback edition, published in the U.S. in 1972: